brouhaha/4phaseclk/README.txt

 clock cycles (62ns).
 Either set of timings is within the specifications of the TI and Western Digital parts.

-A word of caution: when using gate drivers to drive old NMOS parts, I recommend the use of series resistors of at least 10 ohms and schottky diode clamps to Vss and Vdd, to ensure that undershoot and overshoot (due to ringing) are limited to 0.3V.
+A word of caution: when using gate drivers to drive old MOS parts, I recommend the use of series resistors of at least 10 ohms and schottky diode clamps to Vss and Vdd, to ensure that undershoot and overshoot (due to ringing) are limited to 0.3V.